oracle/oracle-database-operator/docs/acd/README.md

 * `RESTART`: to restart the database
 * `TERMINATE`: to terminate the database
+* `SYNC`: to sync the database, will describe in the next section

 1. A sample .yaml file is available here: [config/samples/acd/autonomouscontainerdatabase_restart_terminate.yaml](./../../config/samples/acd/autonomouscontainerdatabase_restart_terminate.yaml)